 This type of board is often called a drop through longboard, and it needs to have a stable deck to accommodate high speeds.
 With the right board, you can reach speeds of up to 50 miles per hour with ease.

 Quality of the Material

 This means that you want a board that is built with a durable material.
 Maple is the most common option as well as the most durable, so is most likely going to be a go-to for most.

 Bamboo has more of a flex, so it is great for cruising from one location to another, but it is not the best material for speed.

-The speed of the Board
+Speed of the Board

 The smaller the wheels are, the more speed you will be able to pick up.
 Don't forget that high speed means that hitting uneven terrain can cause a wipeout, so you also want to think about the durometer of the wheel.
 Softer wheels are great for allowing you to glide over uneven pavement with ease.

 Length of the Board

 The exact length will depend on your skate style and preference, but make sure that you do not get a board that is too short because it will make learning how to maneuver a longboard much more difficult.

 The longest longboards are taller individuals or simply for anyone who wants to cruise down the sidewalk.
 Test out a few options before you decide how long your board should be.

 Amount of Flex

 This is great because it relieves some of the stress that a bumpy road puts on your body.
 That being said, a lot of flex also makes it more difficult to learn how to ride, so if you are a novice, you should take that into consideration.

-Longboard Reviews Under $50
+Longboard Reviews Under $50-Old Products

-1) Rimable Freestyle Topmount Longboard
+1) Rimable Freestyle Topmount Longboard – Best for Cruising

 It has a maple construction that features a unique bottom that comes in eight different colors.
 This means that there are a lot of style options in this longboard.